CTIS membership comprises University of Manchester staff members and current doctoral students engaged in translation studies research.

 Research interests: Qur'an translation; literary translation; ideology in translation; Arabic-English translation issues

-Senior Lecturer in Translation Studies, Queen's University Belfast
+Professor of Translation Studies, Queen's University Belfast

 Research interests: social-narrative theory; complexity theory; translation, mass media and configurations of violent conflict; collective memory, literature and translations and issues of state, (national) identity, civil society and social justice